xmshi-trio/XiaomingShi.github.io/_pages/about.md

 I completed my Ph.D. at the [Research Center for Social Computing and Information Retrieval (SCIR)](https://ir.hit.edu.cn/) in 2022, under the supervision of Professor [Wanxiang Che](http://ir.hit.edu.cn/~car/).
 From 2022 to 2024, I was a young researcher at [Shanghai AI Lab](https://www.shlab.org.cn/), working on the large language model for the medical domain.

+# Work Experience
+* 2024.05 - Present - East China Normal University

-# Education and Work Experience
+# Education Experience
+* 2024
 * 2016.09 - 2022.09  Ph.D of Computer Science  Harbin Institute of Technology

 # News